 SS - CWS

-Chicago White Sox shortstop Tim Anderson went 4-for-5 with a solo homer and three runs in a 7-5 win over Detroit on Wednesday.
+Chicago White Sox shortstop Tim Anderson went 1-for-4 in a 10-0 loss to the Cubs on Friday.

 Anderson picked up one of just three hits in the loss.
 He is putting the finishing touches on a strong year, hitting .337 with 10 homers, 44 runs, 21 RBI, and five steals.